Boosting Engagement and Efficiency Through Communication and Ownership

 Intact is a property and casualty insurance company.
 The Strategic Design Team, comprising 1 Manager and 8 Service Designers, collaborates with cross-functional teams to address omni-channel challenges for business success.

-Challenge
+The Initial Challenge

 My role